kavyasudha1104-debug/freightfox-shipment-analytics/README.md

 ## Tools used

-Python (pandas, scipy, plotly), Streamlit, and Claude and chatgpt as an AI pair-analyst for exploration, drafting, and code generation.
+Python (pandas, scipy, plotly), Streamlit, and I used AI tools (Claude, ChatGPT) selectively during development — for debugging and speeding up boilerplate code — while the analytical decisions, statistical approach, and interpretation were my own.